-BALTIMORE, MD (November 15, 2016)—Mayor Stephanie Rawlings-Blake and Health Commissioner Dr. Leana Wen today announced the start of Baltimore City’s Code Blue program for the coming winter.
-Code Blue is a multi-agency effort to reduce hypothermia deaths by protecting homeless individuals, seniors and other vulnerable populations from extreme cold weather.
+BALTIMORE, MD (November 15, 2017)—Mayor Catherine E. Pugh and Health Commissioner Dr. Leana Wen today announced the start of Baltimore City’s Code Blue program for the coming winter.
+Code Blue is a multi-agency effort to reduce hypothermia deaths by protecting homeless individuals, seniors, infants and other vulnerable populations from extreme cold weather.

 - Increase overflow capacity at homeless shelters and encourage private homeless shelters to extend their hours and keep people indoors

 - Provide additional cold weather education and outreach efforts, as needed

 Last winter (November 2016 through March 2017), the state Medical Examiner’s office recorded 12 hypothermia-related deaths in Baltimore City.
 Based on the historical data, populations in Baltimore City most vulnerable to hypothermia death include the elderly, individuals with pre-existing heart conditions, those with substance use disorder, and individuals experiencing homelessness.